ACP Annual Conference 2019

-The conference this year is about the current state and direction of our profession.
-This affects all of us, and we hope that the whole membership will enter into the debates and discussions we hope to elicit at this year's event.
+The event this year is about the current state and direction of our profession.
+This affects all of us, and we hope that the whole membership will enter into the debates and discussions.
 This year’s conference isn’t just about how we can meet the challenges of today or tomorrow, it’s also about celebrating and re-establishing our profession’s foundation within children’s mental health provision.
 Child psychoanalytic psychotherapy is a core profession within CAMHS and provides a unique perspective on the child and young person’s experience.